 Assistant Professor of Second Language Acquisition and Chinese Studies

-- Lexical access – how is this stored information retrieved during word recognition?
+(3) Lexical access – how is this stored information retrieved and used during word recognition?

-- Acquisition – how and to what extent do these processes differ between native and non-native language processing?
-And what can second language learners do to achieve more native-like processing?
+(4) Second language acquisition – how and to what extent do these processes differ between native and non-native speakers?

 Ph.D., The Ohio State University, 2015

 Wiener, S. (In press).
 Second language learners develop non-native lexical processing biases.
 Bilingualism: Language and Cognition.

 Wiener, S. & Goss, S. (In press).
 Second and third language learners’ sensitivity to Japanese pitch accent is additive: An information-based model of pitch perception.
 Studies in Second Language Acquisition.